5G Internet - the latest in ultrafast broadband technology

-Low-Band Superfast 5G for other locations – becoming available from early 2022
+Low-Band Superfast 5G for other locations - available from 2024

 The downside however is that the performance that can be offered by low-band 5G is less.
 Still, we expect average speeds to be in excess of superfast, so in the region of 50 Mbps, matching or exceeding most existing landline broadband connections.

 This is the 5G service that will become available to the vast majority of UK properties – though it is going to take a year or so before it is rolled out to any worthwhile extent.
 Superfast low-band 5G broadband should offer completely viable and again immediately deployable alternative connectivity to any property within coverage.

 High-Band Gigabit-Capable 5G – not available for several years

 The final 5G frequency that will be deployed in the future is high-band (26GHz – also known as millimetre wave).
 This will offer the very highest gigabit-capable performance (1,000+ Mbps), but will have a very short range and so if deployed at all for general public usage, will only be provisioned in areas with the very heaviest population density, such as city centres.

 High-band 5G is also most likely to be primarily used for corporate applications, where extremely high data communication speeds are needed within buildings, industrial estates or company campuses.

 Ofcom (the UK’s telecoms regulator) has not even started the process of defining which bands within the 26GHz frequency rage will be offered under auction to the UK mobile network operators, so initial deployments of high-band 5G services are going to be several years away.